simonswiss/kingpixel-demo/be-better-challenges/index.md

 ## Be Better Challenges

-Be better challenges are daily tasks that are intended to improve your life.
+Be better challenges are daily tasks that are intended to improve your life by raising your awareness.
 Be better challenges can be open to interpretation.
 You must accomplish each task in a way that makes sense to you.
 Some challenges may be more difficult than others.
 Don’t be discouraged if you can’t finish all your challenges.
 There’s always tomorrow!

 ### Disclaimer